Sequential Eigenvalue Statistics for Change-Point Detection in Covariance Matrices: Finite-sample properties

-where $\mathbf{U}_{0} = \bfI$, and $\mathbf{U}_{\delta}$ are independent random matrices uniformly distributed on the orthogonal group for $\delta >1, i=1,2 $.
+where $\mathbf{U}_{0} = \bfI$, and $\mathbf{U}_{\eta}$ are independent random matrices uniformly distributed on the orthogonal group for $\eta >1 $.
 The independent entries in the matrix $\bfX $ are generated from a (uniform) $\mathcal{U}(0,1)$-distribution.
 The corresponding results are displayed in the right panels of Figure \ref{fig3}.
 Comparing these results with the left panels, we observe that the approximation of the nominal levels in the two models \eqref{model1} and \eqref{model2} is comparable.
-Despite the fact that model \eqref{model2} does not satisfy Assumption \ref{ass_alt}, the new test admits a favorable performance under this alternative, and we even observe an increase in power compared to model \eqref{model1}.
+The new test shows a favorable performance under both alternatives \eqref{model1} and \eqref{model2} Notably, we observe an increase in power for \eqref{model2} compared to \eqref{model1}, as \eqref{model2} involves changes in both eigenvalues and eigenvectors, whereas \eqref{model1} has changes only in the eigenvalues.
 In all cases under consideration, the new test outperforms the conservative method proposed by \cite{ryankillick2023} in terms of level approximation and power increase.

+Next, we investigate the performance of our method in the case where the change only affects the eigenvectors, but not the eigenvalues of $\bfSigma_1$ and $\bfSigma_n$.
+We consider the covariance matrices

+where $\mathbf{Q}_1, \mathbf{Q}_2$ are independent random matrices uniformly distributed on the orthogonal group.
+Note that this scenario corresponds to the alternative $H_1$ with overwhelming probability.
+Moreover, $\bfSigma_1$ and $\bfSigma_n$ share the same eigenvalues, so the spectrum does not change.
+Under $H_0,$ we set $\bfSigma_1 =\bfSigma_n$, and $\bfSigma_1$ is generated as above in \eqref{model3}.
+In Table \ref{table_violation_A4}, we display the empirical rejection rates of our proposed test.
+We observe that the proposed test attains full power against such alternatives.